gluijk/maps-3d-plot-r/README.md

-# shapefiles-plot
+# maps-plot
-Reading, processing and plotting spatial data from shapefiles
+Reading, processing and plotting spatial data from raster and vector shapefiles